janosh/thesis/thesis.typ

   ],
 )<tab:phonon-mp-ids>

-@fig:violin-ph-min-max-freq shows the distribution of errors in the highest and lowest phonon frequencies for #phonon-analysis-mp-ids.len() randomly chosen MP materials.
+@fig:violin-ph-min-max-freq shows the distribution of errors in the highest and lowest phonon frequencies comparing to PhononDB #pbe-sol results for #phonon-analysis-mp-ids.len() randomly chosen MP materials.
 $Delta Omega_"max"$ strongly skews negative for all 3 models, indicating a systematic underestimation of the highest phonon frequency.
 #mace-mp has the most sharply peaked and closest-to-zero $Delta Omega_"max"$ distribution.
 The green-shaded area indicating ±#si1[1.5THz] $Delta Omega_"max"$ contains the modes of $Delta Omega_"max"$ for #mace-mp and #chgnet while #m3gnet has a larger error and falls outside this range.